 - 100% results for Chemistry

 First Cohort with Amazing results

-We are extremely proud to be able to announce the results of the first batch of IGCSE exam results for Silk Road International School as we continue our full transition to the Cambridge international curriculum.
+We are extremely proud to be able to announce the IGCSE results of the first batch of IGCSE exams for Silk Road International School as we continue our full transition to the Cambridge international curriculum.
 First, we would like to provide some background.